sb43/debrowser/README.md

 Upon selection of QC information, you will be shown an all-to-all plot of your samples (Figure 2).
-This sample-by-sample comparison will help you visualize possible descrepencies between replicate samples, in case you may want to omit them for further analysis.
+This sample-by-sample comparison will help you visualize possible discrepancies between replicate samples, in case you may want to omit them for further analysis.
 This graph includes sample-to-sample dotplot correlations as well as sample histograms.
 To the left of this plot are various plot-shaping options you can alter to more easily view the all-to-all plot.

-Additionally, two more QC plots are available for you to use: Heatmap and PCA plots.
+Additionally, two more QC plots are available for you to use: heatmap and PCA plots.
 The heatmap (Figure 3) will display genes for each sample within your dataset in the form of a heatmap based on your dataset selection and PCA (Figure 4) will display Principal component analysis of your dataset.
-Additionally, you can view the IRQ (InnerQuartile Range) for both your raw data and your data after normalization (Figure 5).
-You can also view a density plot for your sample data for your raw data and the data after normilzation (Figure 6).
+Additionally, you can view the IRQ (Interquartile  Range) for both your raw data and your data after normalization (Figure 5).
+You can also view a density plot for your sample data for your raw data and the data after normalization (Figure 6).
 IQR and Density plots are another great visualization too to help you spot outliers within your sample data incase you want to remove or look into any possible discrepancies.

 All of these plots will aid in viewing your preliminary data to see if there are any potential errors between replicates or batch effects (Reese et. al, 2013; Risso et al., 2014).
-You have the option of veiwing an interactive heatmap by selecting the 'Interactive' checkbox in the left side panel when you have selected the Heatmap option.
+You have the option of viewing an interactive heatmap by selecting the 'Interactive' checkbox in the left side panel when you have selected the Heatmap option.
 This Interactive heatmap will display genes as you hover over them for a more in-depth understanding.